What will I find in my CSA share each week?

 What is the difference between the weekly CSA and Farm Bucks?

-Farm Buck money is available for purchase online or at the farm and participants receive an additional 10% or 15% dfepending on how much they spend.
+Farm Bucks are available for purchase online or at the farm and participants receive an additional 10% or 15% dfepending on how much they spend.
 Farm Bucks can be used on any product we sell in the farm stand and have no expiration date.
 They can be purchased at any point in the year.
-Entered into the participants account, Farm Bucks are easy to keep track of, no need to bring money to the farm stand as money is already in the participants account.
-Account holders recieve emailed receipts with each purchase made while logged in and can accrue a negatiove balance which can be paid off at the end of each month.
+Entered into the participants account, Farm Bucks are easy to keep track of; no need to bring money to the farm stand as money is already in your account!
+Account holders recieve emailed receipts with each purchase made while logged in and can accrue a negative balance which should be paid off by the end of each month.

-The CSA has already started, but I saw the flowers blooming and the eggs in the stand and would love to add them to my weekly bounty--can I do that?
+The CSA has already started, but I saw the flowers blooming and the sausage in the stand and would love to add them to my weekly bounty--can I do that?

-Just give us a call, send an email, or let us know when you pickup that you would like to sign up for the add on CSA share.
+Just give us a call, send an email, or let us know when you pickup that you would like to sign up for an add-on to your share.
 We can prorate the cost to fit the remaining time in the CSA season.
+Add-ons include weekly distributions of: PYO flowers, goat cheese, eggs, and pork sausage.

 When will I know what is in my share?

-We do our best to notify members by email 2 days before the pickup.
-The email will include the contents of the weeks share, some happenings on the farm, and a recipe or two for you to try.
+We send out the weekly CSA email on Mondays.
+The email will include the contents of the weeks share (or what you can expect to choose from), farm happenings, photos, and a recipe or two for you to try.
 Occasionally we have to make a last minute change to the selections and will have it written on the CSA board at pick-up.

 What if I don't know how to use a particular vegetable?

-Our hope is to provide you with nutritious, tasty, fresh food, some of which you might use regularly, however know there may be some unfamiliar items.
-We hope the recipe(s) in the newsletter will provide some ideas of how to use what is in your share.
-You can also ask the farmer at pickup.
+Our hope is to provide you with nutritious, tasty, fresh food, some of which you might already use regularly, however know there may be some unfamiliar items.
+We hope the recipe(s) and information provided in the newsletter will provide some ideas of how to use what is in your share.
+You can also ask the farmer at pickup!

 How does PYO work? (walking, what to wear, time committment?)